franck-gaspoz/AnsiVtConsole.NetCore/README.md

 # Features

 The library provides functionalities needed to build console applications running in a terminal (WSL/WSL2, cmd.exe, ConEmu, bash, ...) with text interface.
 That includes:
 - **a text printer engine** that supports **print directives** allowing to manage console functionalities from text itself, as html would do but with a simplest grammar (that can be configured).
-That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on <b>System.Console</b> and <b> ANSI VT100 / VT52 (VT100 type Fp or 3Fp, Fs, CSI, SGR)</b>.
+That makes possible colored outputs, cursor control, text scrolling and also dynamic C# execution (scripting), based on **System.Console** and **ANSI VT100 / VT52 (VT100 type Fp or 3Fp, Fs, CSI, SGR)**
 - The console output can be controlled by:
     - tokens in a string (print directives)
     - as string shortcuts (dynamic ansi vt strings)
     - throught API methods